FRaNk090/CSC420/A1/README.txt

 Note that:
-1. In lines 76 -78, you can vary the parameter values test the functionalities
+1. In lines 76 - 80, you can vary the parameter values test the functionalities.
+Size must be an integer
 2. The shapes of images in each step are printed out in terminal.
 3. If run successfully, it will show 1 gaussian filter image and 4 plots for each image in the A1_images folder.
 13 in total.
 4. There are 4 columns: